Obsidian-TTRPG-Community/ObsidianTTRPGShare/Pathfinder/Second_Edition/TTRPG_Statblocks/Bestiary/Bestiary/Remorhaz.md

   - name: "Swallow Whole"
     desc: "⬻  Large, 1 (2d8+5) bludgeoning plus 1 (2d6) fire, Rupture 12."
   - name: "Thrash"
-    desc: "⬺  The remorhaz [[Strike|Strikes]] once with its jaws and once with its tail, each targeting a different creature., Each attack counts toward the remorhaz's multiple attack penalty, but the multiple attack penalty doesn't increase until after all the attacks have been made."
+    desc: "⬺  The remorhaz [[Strike|Strikes]] once with its jaws and once with its tail, each targeting a different creature.
+Each attack counts toward the remorhaz's multiple attack penalty, but the multiple attack penalty doesn't increase until after all the attacks have been made."

 speed: 35 feet, burrow 30 feet